alba1735/tRNAgraph/README.md

 * `--log` is wether to output a log of the shell commands used to generate the graphs.
 By default, the log will not be output.

 The following parameters are optional and can be used to customize the graphs:

+#### Bar

+* `--barcol` is the observation to use for grouping the bar plots into columns.
+If no observation is provided, the bar plots will be grouped by group.
+* `--bargrp` is the observation to use for grouping the bar plot stacks.
+If no observation is provided, the bar plots will be stacked by amino group.

+#### Cluster

+* `--clustergrp` is the observation to use for coloring the cluster plots.
+If no observation is provided, the cluster plots will be colored by amino group.
+* `--clusteroverview` is whether to generate an 2x2 overview of the cluster plots for amino, iso, readcount and HDBscan cluster.
+By default, this is disabled.
+If enabled, the `--clustergrp` flag will be ignored.
+* `--clusternumeric` is whether to use numeric values for the cluster plots.
+By default, this is disabled.
+Enabling this will plot a colorbar with the numeric values in the legend.

 #### Compare